philosowaffle/peloton-to-garmin/docs/install/docker-headless.md

 # Docker Headless

 This the original flavor of P2G.
 It runs without any user interface and relies on configuration from `configuration.local.json` file.
+This method does not support Garmin accounts with Two-Step Verification enabled.

 ### [DockerHub](https://hub.docker.com/r/philosowaffle/peloton-to-garmin)